-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: 0% coinsurance for each Medicare-covered X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings diagnostic and therapeutic procedure and tests Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests 0% coinsurance for Medicare-covered laboratory services NOTE: Prior authorization required for in-network outpatient Services.
+What you must pay when Services that are covered for you you get these services Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: 0% coinsurance for each Medicare-covered X-rays diagnostic and therapeutic Radiation (radium and isotope) therapy including procedure and tests technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations.
+0% coinsurance for Laboratory tests Medicare-covered Blood - including storage and administration.
+Coverage laboratory services of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests NOTE: Prior authorization required for in-network outpatient Services.
+Outpatient hospital observation 0% coinsurance for each